 is likely to be able to find and keep a competitive integrated job when necessary supports are in place.

 Benchmark outcome payments are made when the provider achieves the outcomes required for each benchmark.
 Each benchmark is paid only once for each customer between Active Status (customer has an IPE) and Closure Status of a VR case.
+Any request to change any Supported Employment Service Definition, Process and Procedure, or Outcomes Required for Payment must be documented and approved by the VR director, using the VR3472, Contracted Service Modification Request form, before the change is implemented.
+For more information refer to VR-SFP 3.6.4.2 Evaluation of Service Delivery.

 The customer's job must: